 There are special rules for medications, but these vary by country.
 Check with the country you will be flying out of for their rules, but in most cases you will need to let the screening agents know that you have liquid medication in addition to one quart bag you are allowed.

-Items passengers often forget about which are considered liquids: peanut butter, mascara, snow globes, aerosols
+Take note of these items passengers often forget about which are considered liquids: peanut butter, mascara, snow globes, aerosols.

 This one should be self-explanatory, but sharp objects are prohibited in carry-on luggage because they could be used as a weapon.
 If you simply must bring a knife, box cutter or sword on your trip, it must be packed in your checked luggage.